-Mexico recently passed a Fintech law which, along with upcoming secondary regulation, will define Mexican open banking standards in two years and require banks to adopt them a year after that.
-Mexico seems indeed to have an ambitious agenda: to lead Open Banking in Latin America!
+Mexico recently passed a FinTech law which, along with upcoming secondary regulation, will define Mexican open finance standards in two years and require banks to adopt them a year after that.
+Mexico has an ambitious agenda: to lead Open Finance in Latin America!

 As with any initiative of this scale many actors were involved.
 We’d like to thank CMinds who convened the first Mexican Open Banking Working Group meeting and invited us to speak there, the British Embassy who arranged many meetings for us and the ODI, London who briefed us before our visit.